YELLOWHATT/Casper/CONTRIBUTIONS.md

 # Contributions

-Lets make this simple if you want to contribute welcome to Darwin.
+Lets make this simple if you want to contribute welcome to Casper.
 This project was made for people to pitch in and make it something.
 Though we only have 3 rules for contributing.

 "contributors" is defined as all persons who satisfy the following criteria: